About semantic tags

 Required

 Item quantity is the total number of items in an order.
-When an item has been returned or an order has been cancelled, item quantity is the total number of items that were returned and/or cancelled.
+When an item has been returned or an order has been canceled, item quantity is the total number of items that were returned and/or canceled.

 Note